MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/secure-your-business-data.md

 | [Microsoft 365 Business Premium](index.md) | Use Outlook and Exchange Online for email and calendars.<br/>[Get started using your default DLP policy](/microsoft-365/compliance/get-started-with-the-default-dlp-policy). |
 | [Microsoft 365 Business Standard](../admin/setup/setup-business-standard.md)<br/>[Microsoft 365 Business Basic](../admin/setup/setup-business-basic.md) | Use Outlook and Exchange Online for email and calendars. |

+### How to prevent calendar oversharing

 You can help people in your organization share their calendars appropriately for better collaboration.
-You can manage what level of detail they can share, such as by limiting the details that are shared to free/busy times only.
+You can manage what level of detail they can share, such as by limiting the details that are shared to free/busy times only, so that users don't accidentally overshare important information.

 Microsoft 365 Business Basic, Standard, and Premium include Outlook and Exchange Online.